 - Won’t curbing greenhouse gas emissions cost too much and damage our economy?

-- We pay extra for low-carbon and energy efficiency policies on our energy bills – what are we getting for our money?
+- We pay extra for low-carbon and energy efficiency policies in our energy bills.
+What are we getting for our money?

 - What are the costs of limiting the expansion of onshore wind?

 - Why don’t we just adapt to the changes that are happening, rather than spend money trying to curb emissions?

 - What are the main climate impacts we can expect in the UK?

 - Despite reports of falling UK emissions, hasn’t our real carbon footprint actually risen?

 1) The climate has changed in the past.
 Isn’t this just another natural cycle?

 There are natural cycles in the Earth’s climate, but the current changes to the climate are different.
 The main cycle of global climate change over the last million years has been in and out of ‘ice ages’, during which the Earth’s average surface temperature has fluctuated by about 4-7°C. For the last 10,000 years the Earth has been in a warm phase between ice ages.
 This means a gradual cooling of the planet would now be expected, rather than the rapid warming that has occurred since 1950.
 The pattern of warming currently being seen also matches what scientists would expect as a result of the greenhouse gas emissions caused by human activities.
 In contrast, the current level of warming exceeds what would be expected as a result of natural influences alone, such as fluctuations in the warming effect of the Sun.

 Scientists predict the Earth will warm by 1.7-5.4°C by the end of this century without concerted international efforts to reduce greenhouse gas emissions.
 This pace of global temperature change is far faster than has occurred in any previous ice age cycle, further suggesting it is not part of a natural cycle.